 Sleep Deprivation: How Sleep Deprivation Is Harming Your Child’s Potential

 Integrated Learning Strategies is excited to feature how to help kids with sleep deprivation in this guest post.
 While many of the recommendations below are great for select children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Do you use a tablet or computer to help keep your children entertained in the evenings?
 Perhaps you let your teenager head to bed with a mobile phone and assume because the light is out and it is quiet, they are asleep?
 Modern technology is a fantastic part of our lives and can help to educate and stimulate our kids.
 However it is also thought to be the cause of a tenfold increase in children visiting the doctors with sleep related issues and schools are noticing a massive link between mobile phone usage and lack of attention or lethargy in school time.